simonambridge/RTFAP2/TransactionHandlers/README.md

 ###Start the Transaction Consumer

-1.Identify the location of the SparkMaster node:
+1. Identify the location of the SparkMaster node:

   For DSE versions < 4.x:
   ```